aleokdev/munchkin-online/scripting_api.md

 ```
 dungeon_opened: Called in game.open_dungeon().
 tick: Called every tick.
-click_stop_battle_button: Called in battles, when the "Stop" button has been pressed (When the user wants to end the battle, basically)
+clicked_stop_battle_button: Called in battles, when the "Stop" button has been pressed (When the user wants to end the battle, basically)
+clicked_dungeon_deck: Self-explanatory
+clicked_treasure_deck: self-explanatory
+clicked_dungeon_discard_deck: Self-explanatory
+clicked_treasure_discard_deck: self-explanatory
 treasure_card_drawn: Called when a treasure card is drawn.
 dungeon_card_drawn: Called when a dungeon card is drawn.
 card_discarded: Called when a card is discarded or given to a player of lower level (Charity)